-The Temporary Structures Permit must be issued to a City of Columbus registered general contractor.
 Only one permit per event is needed for tents, stages, and other temporary structures.
-It is the responsibility of the applicant to ensure inspections are requested and performed prior to start of the event.
-The applicant may be the event coordinator or contractor.
-Inspections can be scheduled for the next business day or the business day of your choice when scheduled before 12:00am through our automated phone system (614-645-8235) or through the Citizens Access Portal (Columbus.gov/ca).
-After hour inspection requests should be made as soon as the inspection date is known due to staffing levels.
+The applicant may be the event coordinator or contractor and it is their responsibility to ensure inspections are requested and performed prior to start of the event.
+Inspections may be scheduled for the next business day or the business day of your choice when scheduled before 12:00am through the automated phone system (614-645-8235) or through the Citizens Access Portal (www.columbus.gov/bzs).
+After hours inspection requests should be made as soon as the inspection date is known.
 After hour inspection requests must be made no later than 2:30pm the business day before the inspection.